Non-linear Neurons with Human-like Apical Dendrite Activations: Method

 Pyramidal neurons have two types of dendrites: apical dendrites and basal dendrites.
 Electrical impulses are sent to the neuron through both kinds of dendrites and the impulse is passed down the axon, if an action potential occurs.
 Prior to Gidon et al.~\cite{Gidon-S-2020}, it was thought that apical and basal dendrites had identical activation functions.
 This is because experiments were usually conducted on pyramidal neurons extracted from rodents.
 In this context, proposing an artificial pyramidal neuron would not make much sense, because its mathematical model would be identical to a standard artificial neuron.
 Gidon et al.~\cite{Gidon-S-2020} observed that the apical dendrites of pyramidal neurons in the human cerebral cortex have a different (previously unknown) activation function, while the basal dendrites exhibit the well-known hard-limit transfer function.
 This observation calls for a new model of artificial pyramidal neurons.
 We therefore propose pyramidal neurons with apical dendrite activations (PyNADA).

-Given an input data sample $x \in \mathbb{R}^n$, the output $y \in \mathbb{R}$ of a PyNADA is obtained through the following equation:
+Given an input data sample $\mathbf{x} \in \mathbb{R}^n$, the output $y \in \mathbb{R}$ of a PyNADA is obtained through the following equation:

-where $\alpha$ and $c$ are defined as in Equation~\eqref{eq_adaf3}, $w'$ and $w''$ are column weight vectors and $b'$ and $b''$ are bias terms.
+where $\alpha$ and $c$ are defined as in Equation~\eqref{eq_adaf3}, $\mathbf{w}'$ and $\mathbf{w}''$ are column weight vectors and $b'$ and $b''$ are bias terms.
 A graphical representation of PyNADA is provided in Figure~\ref{fig_PyNADA}.
-In the proposed model, the input $x$ is distributed to the basal dendrites represented by the weight vector $w'$ and the bias term $b'$, and to the apical dendrites (apical tuft) represented by the weight vector $w''$ and the bias term $b''$.
+In the proposed model, the input $\mathbf{x}$ is distributed to the basal dendrites represented by the weight vector $\mathbf{w}'$ and the bias term $b'$, and to the apical dendrites (apical tuft) represented by the weight vector $\mathbf{w}''$ and the bias term $b''$.
+Formally, the computation carried out by a pyramidal neuron with apical dendrite activation is detailed in Algorithm \ref{alg_PyNADA}.

 For practical reasons, we replace the hard-limit transfer function, suggested by Gidon et al.~\cite{Gidon-S-2020} for the basal dendrites, with the ReLU activation.
-This change ensures that we can optimize the weights $w'$ and the bias $b'$ through back-propagation, i.e. we have at least some non-zero gradients.
+This change ensures that we can optimize the weights $\mathbf{w}'$ and the bias $b'$ through back-propagation, i.e.~we have at least some non-zero gradients.
 Since the intensity of electrical impulses is always positive, the biological model proposed by Gidon et al.~\cite{Gidon-S-2020} is defined for positive inputs and the thresholds for the activation functions are well above $0$.
-However, an artificial neuron can also take as input negative values, i.e.~$x \in \mathbb{R}^n$.
+However, an artificial neuron can also take as input negative values, i.e.~$\mathbf{x} \in \mathbb{R}^n$.
 Hence, the thresholds of the activation functions used in PyNADA are set to $0$ (but the bias terms can shift these thresholds).

 \begin{corollary} There exists a pyramidal neuron with apical dendrite activation, as defined in Equation~\eqref{eq_PyNADA}, which can predict the labels for the XOR logical function, by rounding its output. \end{corollary}